 - Emetic reflex

-- DMX, nucleus dorsalis nervi vagi, dorsal motor nucleus of the vagus
+- DMX, nucleus dorsalis nervi vagi, dorsal motor nucleus of the vagus nerve

 - Part of the medulla oblongata

-- NA, nucleus ambiguus
+- NA, Nucleus ambiguus

 - Part of the medulla oblongata